yuval-po/token-bucket-rate-limiter/README.md

 ### Middleware

 _Express_ middleware-based limitation is also available.
-It is a rather flexible approach as it can be specific or general depending on its position in the middleware stack.
+It is a rather flexible approach as it can be specific or generic depending on its position in the middleware stack.

 The middleware can also fulfil the role of a 'dumb' rate limiter by indiscriminantly routing all requests through it